Jp3132/amazon_shopping_assistant/README.md

 3. **Interact with the Assistant**:
    - Enter shopping-related queries to initiate conversations with the assistant.
-   - Example query: `"Hi, I am looking for a mug"` will prompt the assistant to display available mugs.
+   - Example query: `"Hi, I am looking for a gaming monitor"` will prompt the assistant to display available mugs.

 4. **Cart Management**:
    - Select a product type, and then ask the assistant to add it to the cart.